firehawkvfx/firehawk/README.md

 ## Terraform - taint

-if you make changes to your infrastructure, a good way to replace resources is something like this.  lets say I want to destroy my openvpn instance and start over
+if you make changes to your infrastructure that you want to recover from, a good way to replace resources is something like this...  lets say I want to destroy my openvpn instance and start over

     terraform taint -module vpc.vpn.openvpn aws_instance.openvpn

 Now I should also taint what is downstream if there are dependencies that aren't being picked up too, like the eip.

-    vagrant@openfirehawkserver:/vagrant$ terraform taint -module vpc.vpn.openvpn aws_eip.openvpnip
+    terraform taint -module vpc.vpn.openvpn aws_eip.openvpnip

-    The resource aws_eip.openvpnip in the module root.vpc.vpn.openvpn has been marked as tainted! vagrant@openfirehawkserver:/vagrant$ terraform taint -module vpc.vpn.openvpn aws_route53_record.openvpn_record
+The resource aws_eip.openvpnip in the module root.vpc.vpn.openvpn has been marked as tainted!

+    terraform taint -module vpc.vpn.openvpn aws_route53_record.openvpn_record

 The resource aws_route53_record.openvpn_record in the module root.vpc.vpn.openvpn has been marked as tainted!

 after I'm happy with this I can run terraform apply.